flying-charlie/cs50-final-project/README.md

 The page to create a new progression, with some choices such as time signature and tempo.

 #### edit.html
 The main page of the website - where you create and edit progresssions.
-Contains svg for creating a circle of 5ths - I created the paths in an online svg editor and copied into the html file, as well as javascript to allow for the editing of progressions and playing back of them - using `tone.js`'s .
+Contains svg for creating a circle of 5ths - I created the paths in an online svg editor and copied into the html file.
+I also used javascript to allow for the editing of progressions and playing back of them - using `tone.js`'s polysynth to play chords in real time.
+This allowed for an easy play and stop system where a chord is started playing at the beginning of a chord, and can be either stopped at the end of the chord or when the *stop* button is pressed, and allowing for beginning playing the progresssion from any point.

 ### <ins>static</ins>